Snapshots of Food Industry News

 Gaurav Singh is appointed Marriott’s multi-property general manager

 Marriott International has appointed Gaurav Singh as multi-property general manager for Courtyard by Marriott Bengaluru Outer Ring Road, Fairfield by Marriott Bengaluru Outer Ring Road and Fairfield by Marriott Bengaluru Rajajinagar.
 Singh’s association with Marriot began in 2013.
 He has previously worked with ITC, Oberoi and the Leela Group of Hotels.
 A graduate of the Welcomgroup Graduate School of Hotel Administration, Manipal, he completed his post-graduation diploma in hotel management from ITC Hospitality Management Institute (WMI), Gurgaon.

-Under his leadership, the one-year old twin property was recognised at HICSA 2016 and HIFI 2016 and bagged the most preferred emerging hotel of the year award at the National Awards for Excellence in 2016.
+Under his leadership, the one-year-old twin property was recognized at HICSA 2016 and HIFI 2016 and bagged the most preferred emerging hotel of the year award at the National Awards for Excellence in 2016.
 Singh has personally been awarded for excellence in F&B in 2013 and 2014 by Marriott Asia Pacific and Hotelier India’s general manager of the year 2016.